karlatolentino/Portfolio-Project/README.md

 https://github.com/karlatolentino/portfolio

 ## Purpose
-The purpose of this assignment is to demonstrate the skills and abilities I have learned as a **Junior Developer** to prospective employers.
+The purpose of this assignment is to demonstrate the skills and professional knowledge I have learned as a **Junior Developer** to prospective employers.

-By planning, designing and developing this portfolio website, it will allow me to present my unique personality as an IT professional and budding **dev** with creative and technical control.
+By planning, designing and developing an online portfolio website, it will allow me to present my unique personality as an IT professional and budding **dev** with creative and technical control.

 ## Functionality and Features
 * *Index/Home* page featuring my name, main background image and links to socials and other linked pages displayed on a navigation bar